w-nicole/drake_bc/README.md

 `
 Running these out of order may or may not yield package conflicts in conda.

-Then, run `TODO.ipynb` to get the raw data pairs.
+Then, run `TODO.ipynb` to get the raw data pairs (two .pkl files, one .npy file).
+Put them in a folder called "data" inside the repository folder.
 Then, prepare the data:

 `
 python3 add_is_test.py; python3 split_data.py